CuteyThyme/RISK/readme.md

 For the convenience, you can download all the training data [here](https://drive.google.com/drive/folders/1aleJytl3SAKdGBsxZbxznwusINOnTAzh?usp=share_link).

-We use NVIDIA GeForce RTX 2080 Ti for the experiments.
-Run the following to get the results in the paper.
+We conduct all the experiments on NVIDIA GeForce RTX 2080 Ti.
+Run the following instructions to get the results in the paper.
 To be noted, considering the training convergence of the autoencoder, the training epochs should be set to 30.